Cemetery mapping services - 'GRAVE HUNTER'

 - Hunter Geophysics does not restrict the mapping system, meaning that new graves can be mapped simply using only a measuring tape and a compass.

 - Hunter Geophysics provides all the training and software required.
 All you need is a Windows-based computer.
-Recent Apple Macintosh computers are also supported if they are capable of virtualization.
+Recent Apple Macintosh computers are also supported if they are capable of virtualization (you'll need a copy of VMWare and Microsoft Windows).

 Demonstration version of GRAVE HUNTER